Team Spirit translates into Big TV Ideas

 Even the burly set builders waited with bated breath.
 A single kiss: passionate, carefree, genuine.
 All eyes were on the two blindfolded single people who had – literally – never laid eyes on each other, yet were falling in love at this very moment.
 “The atmosphere in the studio was magical,” describes Tina Wagner, Executive Producer of Munich-based production company Redseven Entertainment.
 “And then our Danish partners jumped with joy and yelled, ‘It worked!’”

 “Kiss Bang Love” stars 12 men and one woman seeking true love and features a romantic blind date with blindfolded contestants.
 It’s both a scientific TV experiment and a late-night ratings hit.
 The chemistry was there at the very first shoot.
 It took just under a year for a multinational ProSiebenSat.1 team to turn the dating show by Copenhagen-based Snowman Productions into an international success.
-Like Redseven Entertainment, the Danish production company is part of Red Arrow Entertainment Group, the production and distribution arm of ProSiebenSat.1.
+Like Redseven Entertainment, the Danish production company is part of Red Arrow Studios, the production and distribution arm of ProSiebenSat.1.

 Michael von Würden